-Effective for any tax year ending on or after December 31, 2006, any domestic corporation or group of corporations required to file Form 1120-PC, U.S. Property and Casualty Insurance Company Income Tax Return, that reports on Schedule L of Form 1120-PC total assets at the end of the corporation's tax year that equal or exceed \$10 million must complete and file Schedule M-3 instead of Schedule M-1, Reconciliation of Income (Loss) per Books With Income (Loss) per Return.

-A corporation filing a non-consolidated Form 1120-PC that reports on Schedule L for Form 1120-PC total assets that equal or exceed \$10 million must complete and file Schedule M-3 instead of Schedule M-1 and must check box (1) Non-consolidated return, at the top of page 1 of Schedule M-3.

-• Any U.S. consolidated tax group consisting of a U.S. parent corporation and additional includible corporations listed on Form 851, Affiliations Schedule, required to file Form 1120-PC that reports on Schedule L of Form 1120-PC total consolidated assets at the end of the tax year that equal or exceed \$10 million must complete and file Schedule M-3 instead of Schedule M-1, and must check box (2) Consolidated return (Form 1120-PC only), or (3) Mixed 1120/L/PC group, as applicable, at the top of page 1 of Schedule M-3.
+- Any domestic corporation or group of corporations required to file Form 1120-PC, U.S. Property and Casualty Insurance Company Income Tax Return, that reports on Schedule L of Form 1120-PC total assets at the end of the corporation's tax year that equal or exceed \$10 million must complete and file Schedule M-3 instead of Schedule M-1, Reconciliation of Income (Loss) per Books With Income (Loss) per Return. - A corporation filing a non-consolidated Form 1120-PC that reports on Schedule L for Form 1120-PC total assets that equal or exceed \$10 million must complete and file Schedule M-3 instead of Schedule M-1 and must check box (1) Non-consolidated return, at the top of page 1 of Schedule M-3. - Any U.S. consolidated tax group consisting of a U.S. parent corporation and additional includible corporations listed on Form 851, Affiliations Schedule, required to file Form 1120-PC that reports on Schedule L of Form 1120-PC total consolidated assets at the end of the tax year that equal or exceed \$10 million must complete and file Schedule M-3 instead of Schedule M-1, and must check box (2) Consolidated return (Form 1120-PC only), or (3) Mixed 1120/L/PC group, as applicable, at the top of page 1 of Schedule M-3.